Last Updated on February 27, 2021 by Shaun Snapp

-One of the very bizarre aspects of SAP Cloud, that is another indicator as to SAP’s lack of investment is the fact that SAP Cloud does not as of this publication support HTTP 2.0.
+One of the very bizarre aspects of SAP Cloud that is another indicator as to SAP’s lack of investment is the fact that SAP Cloud does not, as of this publication, support HTTP 2.0.
 AWS, GCP, and Azure all support HTTP 2.0.
 The newer protocol (released 2015) supports multiplexed requests across a single connection.
-Instead of buffering requests and responses, it handles them in streaming fashion.
+Instead of buffering requests and responses, it handles them in a streaming fashion.
 HTTP 2.0 reduces latency and increases performance.

 The SAP Cloud network analysis shows HTTP 1.0.
 (See under protocol column).